-Aquifers are also used as a source of water.
-An aquifer can be described as an 'underground layer of rock or soil that contains water'.
-Aquifers are replenished through rainfall which infiltrates the land surface.
-In many countries aquifers are nearly depleted and irrigation wells are drying up.
-These include China, India and the United States; the three largest grain producers in the world.
-It is estimated that between 15 per cent and 35 per cent of irrigation withdrawals are above sustainable levels.
-In January 2008 Saudi-Arabia announced that the country's aquifers are nearly depleted and that it will accordingly be phasing out wheat production.
-As a result it will force the country to be totally dependent on imports.
-This serves as an example of unsustainable water usage can affect food production.
+Aguifers are also used as a source of water.
+An aguifer can be described as an "underground laver of rock or soil that contains water285."
+Aquifers are replenished through rainfall which infiltrates the land surface286.
+In many countries aguifers are nearly depleted and irrigation wells are drving up287.
+These include China, India and the United States: the three largest grain producers in the world.
+It is estimated that between 15 and 35 per cent of irrigation withdrawals are above sustainable levels288.
+In January 2008 Saudi Arabia announced that the country's aquifers are nearly depleted and that it will accordingly be phasing out wheat production.
+As a result the country will be forced to be totally dependent on imports289.
+This serves as an example of unsustainable water usage which can affect food production.

 Water overuse is not the only problem.
-Water pollution is also increasing as a result of the excess use of fertilisers and pesticides.
-This causes run-off of nitrogen and phosphates which pollutes water resources.
-Other sources of pollution include 'excess nutrients from sewage and soil erosion; pathogens from sewage; and heavy metals and synthetic organic compounds from industry, mining and agriculture'.
+Water pollution is also increasing as a result of the excessive use of fertilisers and pesticides.
+This causes run-off of nitrogen and phosphates which pollute water resources290.
+Other sources of pollution include "excess nutrients from